 Astrée is a sound static analyzer designed to prove the absence of runtime errors and further critical program defects.
 It is based on abstract interpretation – a provably correct formal method.
 If no errors are reported, this is a guarantee that there are no errors from the class of errors under investigation.
-Astrée does not require the program under analysis to be instrumented, executed, or stimulated by test cases.
-The tool can be used on handwritten code, automatically generated code, or by any combination thereof.
 Open interfaces and full batch mode execution make Astrée ideally suited to be used in continuous verification frameworks.
-Tool couplings, e.g., to dSPACE TargetLink, are available that provide a seamless integration in existing development environments.
+Tool couplings, e.g. to dSPACE TargetLink, are available that provide a seamless integration in existing development environments.
+The configuration of OSEK/AUTOSAR systems can be determined automatically from OIL/ARXML specifications.
 By using its Qualification Support Kit and AbsInt’s Qualification Software Life Cycle Data Reports, Astrée can be automatically qualified according to all contemporary safety norms (e.g., ISO 26262 or DO-178B/C).

 Astrée reports program defects caused by unspecified and undefined behaviors according to the C norm (ISO/IEC 9899:1999 (E)), program defects caused by invalid concurrent behavior, violations of user-specified programming guidelines, and computes program properties relevant for functional safety.

 • erroneous pointer manipulation and dereferencing (null, uninitialized, and dangling pointers)

 • data races (read/write or write/write concurrent accesses by two threads to the same memory location without proper mutex locking)